Matilda: Daddy, you're a crook.

 Agatha Trunchbull: They're all mistakes, children!
 Filthy, nasty things.
 Glad I never was one.

-Bruce 'Little Brucey: I don't know what you're talking about.
+Bruce Bogtrotter: I don't know what you're talking about.

-Agatha Trunchbull: Cake.
-CHOCOLATE cake.
+Trunchbull: Cake.
+Chocolate cake.
 You slithered like a serpent into the school kitchen and ate MY PERSONAL SNACK!

 [cracks the riding crop on the table]

 Bruce Bogtrotter: Well it's hard for me to remember a specific cake.